Encouragement to Stay in the Battle

 I love what Charles Spurgeon, that prince of preachers, had to say about how God used Jael:

 The LORD can still use feeble instrumentalities.
 Why not me?
 He may use persons who are not commonly called to great public engagements.
 Why not you?
-The woman who slew the enemy of Israel was no Amazon but a wife who tarried in her tent.
+The woman who slew the enemy of Israel was no Amazon but a woman who tarried in her tent.
 She was no orator but a woman who milked the cows and made butter.
 May not the LORD use any one of us to accomplish His purposes?

 Notice the sequence: first the battle, and then the rest.